 - 5th priority: C scores from each section (highest aggregate reviewer scores to lowest)

-Accept/decline notifications are sent to all submitters in mid July, and a preliminary Annual Meeting program will be released in mid-August.
+Accept/decline notifications are sent to all submitters in mid-September, and a preliminary Annual Meeting program will be released in mid-October.

 Not sure why your 2021 AAA Annual Meeting session is scheduled for a particular date or time?

 - An executive program co-chair shares their experience.

 - Read about the Annual Meeting scheduling experience.

 AAA does not collect or release reviewer comments.
 AAA encourages interested individuals to contact the Section Program Chairs directly with questions regarding the reviewing of their submission(s).